What Happens When People Stop GLP-1s — GLP-1 Data Series

 Lincoff AM, et al. "Semaglutide and Cardiovascular Outcomes in Obesity without Diabetes (SELECT)."
 NEJM.
 2023;389:2221–2232.
 DOI: 10.1056/NEJMoa2307563

-Quarenghi M, et al. "Weight regain after anti-obesity medication discontinuation: a narrative review."
+Quarenghi M, et al. "Weight Regain After Liraglutide, Semaglutide or Tirzepatide Interruption: A Narrative Review of Randomized Studies."
 J Clin Med.
 2025;14(11):3791.
 DOI: 10.3390/jcm14113791

 Questions about this data?
 Corrections or updates?